MalagaMobile/learn_swiftUI/README.md

-# learn_swiftUI
+# An evening with Chris Barker, author of "Learn SwiftUI": resources

-Resources from our session on SwiftUI with Chris Barker held on May 7th 2020
+Resources from our MalagaMobile session on SwiftUI with Chris Barker held on 7th May 2020.